Pence seeks to express support for Trump — while avoiding baseless election claims

 “The Governor of Georgia, and Secretary of State, refuse to let us look at signatures which would expose hundreds of thousands of illegal ballots, and give the Republican Party and me, David Perdue, and perhaps Kelly Loeffler, a BIG VICTORY,” Trump tweeted Friday.

 Pence was focused on a different topic — campaigning on behalf of Sens.
-David Perdue and Kelly Loeffler, who face a runoff election in January — and made no mention at either of his events of Georgia going to Biden.
+David Perdue and Kelly Loeffler, who face a runoff election in January — and made no mention at either of his events of Georgia going to Biden or any dissatisfaction with the officials.
+He greeted Georgia Gov. Brian Kemp (R) warmly at the airport.

-“It’s great to be in the Peach State,” he said after arriving at the airport.
+“It’s great to be in the Peach State,” he said at one rally.

 Allies say that Pence is 100 percent loyal to Trump but is also eyeing his own political future, which could be complicated by a weeks-long fight over the election or a Trump declaration that he is running again.